 We now have good answers to these questions.
 But in order to understand them, we need to see why we should think that Sekhmet was Planet Venus.
 And that requires us to investigate a major case of scientific rejectionism.

 Once a leading theory of the origin of the Earth-Moon system, the Capture Theory is simple and intuitively plausible.
 The numerous instances of moons with retrograde orbits show that capture is fairly common.
-The lunar orbit’s three moments of inertia are consistent with a past very eccentric orbit, suggestive of capture1.
+The lunar orbit’s three moments of inertia are consistent with a past very eccentric orbit, suggestive of capture.
 However, the Moon would, it was thought, have to come from a different part of the solar system to account for its very depleted iron compared to the Earth’s iron, which means that it would approach the Earth at a high velocity that would prevent capture.
 Researchers have searched in vain for a braking mechanism that would slow it down so it could be captured.
 Still, the accumulated evidence and arguments make the Capture Theory a viable one.

 But